Hooks & Session Intelligence

 Overview

-AgentUX configures three Claude Code hooks that work together to create an intelligent session loop:
+AgentUX configures five Claude Code hooks that work together to create an intelligent session loop:

 HookEventPurpose